-The Company owns 47 acres of industrial property in Chewelah, Washington.
-Additionally, the Company holds the mineral rights to dolomite, terrazzo, silica, and gravel, which incorporates over 10 physical quarry locations.
+The Company holds the mineral rights to dolomite, terrazzo, silica, and gravel, which incorporates over 10 physical quarry locations.
+The leases are in dispute with the underlying lease holder and the Company is working to defend its position.

 8) Officers, Directors, and Control Persons